01 of 08

-This tutorial will show you how to do a double crochet stitch.
+Ready to learn a little more crochet?
+This easy guide will show you exactly how to do a double crochet stitch.

 Double crochet is one of the essential basic crochet stitches.
-While you could crochet plenty of projects without it (in fact, here are 20 single crochet patterns), the double crochet is a foundational crochet stitch that most people learn almost as soon as they begin crocheting.
+While you could crochet plenty of projects without it, the double crochet is a foundational crochet stitch that most people learn almost as soon as they begin crocheting.

 Insert Your Hook Where The Stitch Will Go

 Insert your crochet hook into the stitch or space desired.
 If you're starting with a foundation chain, skip the three chains closest to the hook and insert the hook in the fourth chain.

 Next, wrap the yarn over the crochet hook so that the hook part can grab the yarn.

 As you wrap the yarn over, it's like wrapping the yarn over before you inserted the hook.
 The difference is that there's more yarn on your hook at this point so it's a little more difficult to maneuver.
 You'll soon get the hang of the motion.Continue to 4 of 8 below.